aojedo/sfdx-retrieve/README.md

-# sfdx-retrieve README
+# sfdx-retrieve

 Salesforce DX extension for retrieving Metadata using the active credentials.
-The extension includes a commands for different Metadata types, popping up a Selections menu in the Palette.
+The extension includes a command for different Metadata types, popping up a Selections menu in the Palette.
 There is no need to use a package.xml to perform the retrieve.

 ![SFDX Retrieve Demo](demo/sfdx-retrieve-demo.gif)